2023 Cadillac Lyriq Review, Ratings, Specs, Prices, and Photos

 Buying tip

-A harbinger for GM’s luxury brand, the 2023 Cadillac Lyriq takes a bold first step.
+A harbinger for GM’s luxury brand, the 2023 Cadillac Lyriq takes a bold first step into an electric future.

 What kind of vehicle is the 2023 Cadillac Lyriq?
 What does it compare to?

-The 2023 Cadillac Lyriq electric SUV illuminates the future of GM’s all-electric luxury brand.
-It rivals other luxury electric SUVs ranging from the Tesla Model X and Audi E-Tron to the forthcoming Nissan Ariya and Genesis GV60.
+The 2023 Cadillac Lyriq SUV illuminates the electric future of GM’s luxury brand.
+It rivals other such vehicles ranging from the Tesla Model X and Audi E-Tron to the forthcoming Genesis GV60.

 Is the 2023 Cadillac Lyriq a good SUV?